ByeongKyuPark/ConcurrentLockFreeSortedVector/README.md

 ### Conclusion

-The concurrent sorted vector, with its parallel Quick Sort implementation and the strategic use of the Ratio class for precise performance measurement, represents a significant advancement in the field of high-performance computing.
+The concurrent sorted vector, with its parallel Quick Sort implementation and sophisticated thread safety mechanisms, represents a significant advancement in the field of high-performance computing.
 This project illustrates the potential for modern C++ to enhance data structure performance, particularly in applications that demand fast, concurrent processing of data.